DmitriyGolovko/Create-Rainbow-Table/README.md

 and output in csv format: The hash, the password, and the algorithm.

-To compile the file remember to use the -lcrypto flag with gcc to compile and install libssl-dev by the command: "sudo apt-get install libssl-dev"

-To get the appropriate libraries.
+To compile the file remember to use the -lcrypto flag with gcc to compile and install libssl-dev by the command: "sudo apt-get install libssl-dev" to get the appropriate libraries.

 This program once compiled will have 1 required option and 4 optional.
 Use